pranitastudent/Guju-FODMAP-CookBook/README.md

 #### Update

-<p> A logged in user is able to edit there own recipe through the edit recipe form.
-If they try to edit another author's recipe, an alert is flashed up 'Sorry this is not your recipe to update' warning them they can only edit there own recipes.
+<p> A logged in user is able to edit their own recipe through the edit recipe form.
+If they try to edit another author's recipe, an alert is flashed up 'Sorry this is not your recipe to update' warning them they can only edit their own recipes.
 The updated data is saved to again to the MongoDB database collection.
 Names of the authors are visible on each recipe page making it easy to identify  recipes.</p>

 #### Delete
-<p> A logged in user is able to delete there own recipe by clicking on the delete button and then again to confirm deletion is required.
-If they try to delete a recipe where they are not the author, an alert is flashed up 'Sorry this is not your recipe to delete' warning them they can only delete there own recipes.
+<p> A logged in user is able to delete their own recipe by clicking on the delete button and then again to confirm deletion is required.
+If they try to delete a recipe where they are not the author, an alert is flashed up 'Sorry this is not your recipe to delete' warning them they can only delete their own recipes.
 The  deleted record removed from the MongoDB database collection.
 Names of the authors are visible on each recipe page making it easy to identify  recipes.</p>

 ## User Stories